 Do a No Name Search on Ancestry

-If you know that a relative lived in a specific place, you can do a No Name Search on Ancestry.
-FamilySearch does not work well when you leave both the first name and last name blank.
-As such, Ancestry works well, particularly if a document actually has no name recorded, as Crista Cowan explains in this video.
+If you know that a relative lived in a specific place, leverage a secret genealogy search - a No Name Search.
+FamilySearch does not work well when you leave the first and last names blank.
+As such, Ancestry works well, particularly if a document actually has no name recorded, as Crista Cowan explains.

 For my search parameters, I used: